mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/Testing.md

 ## Reliable and Deterministic Tests

-Depending on your usage of the library, you may implement a class `SomeModel` that utilizes `SomeQuery` in the following ways.
+Depending on your usage of the library, you may implement a class `SomeModel` that utilizes `SomeData.query` in the following ways.

 **Sharing**
 ```swift